servicetitan/Stl.Fusion.Samples/README.md

 these samples and a similar code without any real-time features,
 [check out this part of Fusion README.md](https://github.com/servicetitan/Stl.Fusion#enough-talk---lets-fight-show-me-the-code).

+[HelloBlazorHybrid] is the same sample, but modified to support both Blazor Server and Blazor WebAssembly modes.

 ### 3. Blazor Samples